Columbia, SC, October 15, 2020 –

 Addressing Health Disparities During a Pandemic

 The Pee Dee Area Health Education Consortium (AHEC) is hosting a webinar on July 13 about health disparities during the COVID-19 pandemic.
 This 1-hour webinar will discuss African Americans, Latinos, and Native Americans, as well as persons with disabilities, are overrepresented among COVID-19 cases.
-You can register HERE and find many other upcoming events HERE.
+You can register for upcoming webinars HERE and find many other upcoming events HERE.

 Blackbaud has compiled a webpage to help nonprofit organizations through the COVID19 pandemic.
 This page lists webinars, blogs, tips and more for fundraising, working from home, leading in uncertainty, and much more.
 You can find that list of resources HERE.